Team TUM wins SpaceX Hyperloop Pod Competition with record 288 mph top speed – TechCrunch

 TUM (formerly known as team WARR Hyperloop in past competitions) is a repeat winner, and achieved a top speed of 288 mph in this year’s finals.
 That’s the fastest overall for a Hyperloop pod thus far — it beat its own record from last year of 284 mph set during the third SpaceX student run-off.
 It wasn’t without incident, however — near the end of its run, there was a spark and some debris appeared to fly off the craft, but it still survived the run mostly intact and satisfied SpaceX judges to qualify for the win.

-All the teams gave a good showing, and the total number of student teams was actually 21, with over 700 individual sin total taking part in the competition from a variety of schools including Cal Poly, the University of Wisconsin-Madison, the Indian Institute of Technology and my own alma mater the University of Windsor (who worked with St. Clair College on their pod).
+All the teams gave a good showing, and the total number of student teams was actually 21, with more than 700 individuals total taking part in the competition from a variety of schools, including Cal Poly, the University of Wisconsin-Madison, the Indian Institute of Technology and my own alma mater, the University of Windsor (which worked with St. Clair College on their pod).

 Teams had to prove to their SpaceX and Boring Company staff advisors that they were ready to run in the tube in order to qualify for the finals, and spent two weeks prior to the finals on Sunday trying to do just that.
 Of those 21 teams, only the four finalists managed to get the green light to run in the final competition, based on advisor criteria that includes safety and survivability of their pod design.
-There’s a kind of ‘good luck’ mantra at the competition of saying ‘Break a pod’ prior to a run, but SpaceX engineers don’t actually want team pods to experience catastrophic failure inside the tube while on a run.
-This year, the competition was even more challenging because all pods have to use their own communication systems for the first time, and the pods must be designed to propel themselves to within 100 feet of the far end of the tube before they stop.
+There’s a kind of “good luck” mantra at the competition of saying “Break a pod” prior to a run, but SpaceX engineers don’t actually want team pods to experience catastrophic failure inside the tube while on a run.
+This year, the competition was even more challenging because for the first time all pods had to use their own communication systems, and the pods must be designed to propel themselves to within 100 feet of the far end of the tube before they stop.

-Most of the teams I spoke to who failed to qualify were dismayed but also resolute on coming back and qualifying next year.
-Some did express a bit of frustration about the gap between some of the teams from smaller schools, and those in the final four (who do qualify repeatedly year after year).
-Many of the finalists have deep-pocketed corporate backers, including Airbus, while some of the smaller schools have next to no funding – resulting in a cost delta of hundreds of thousands of dollars when it comes to the total bill for the test pods built.
+Most of the teams I spoke to that failed to qualify were dismayed, but also resolute on coming back and qualifying next year.
+Some did express a bit of frustration about the gap between some of the teams from smaller schools and those in the final four (which qualify repeatedly year after year).
+Many of the finalists have deep-pocketed corporate backers, including Airbus, while some of the smaller schools have next to no funding — resulting in a cost delta of hundreds of thousands of dollars when it comes to the total bill for the test pods built.